laberning/openrowingmonitor/docs/Engine_Validation.md

 | 55 | 130 | 2,000 m | 219 | 9:01.0 | 9:03.8 | -0.52% |
 | 56 | 150 | 4,000 m | 399 | 18:13.5 | 18:18.2 | -0.43% |

-Here, we observe that this modification has a significant effect on the deviation, and seems to reduce the variation in the deviation, thus making the case to implement this permenantly.
+Here, we observe that this modification has a significant effect on the deviation with respect to the PM5, and seems to reduce the variation in the deviation.
+This makes the case to implement this permenantly.

 When we change the *dragfactorSmoothing* from the original 6 strokes to 1 (as suggested by [[19]](#19)), while retaining the modification for simulating *naturalDeceleration*, we get the following results: